arjunharshana/gameproject/README.md

 Here are some features planned for future updates:

--   🔔 Add sound effects for jumping, stomping, and background music.
 -   🍄 Implement power-ups like mushrooms and fire flowers.
 -   💰 Introduce coins and other collectibles to enhance scoring.